thePrimary/Volleyball-Game-Manager/README.md

 # Volleyball Game Manager

-A full-stack web application that facilitates the organization and management of recreational volleyball games for Mercer University students.
+A full-stack web application that facilitates the organization and management of recreational volleyball games for students.
 The platform allows users to register, create games, join games, and track participants.

 ## Features
 - User registration and authentication (JWT-based).